phantomcyber/splunk-soar-sdk/docs/getting_started.md

 of SDK that you can use.
 Since you already use SDK as a dependency, the others will be available in your development environment as well (and in your configured IDE).

 First, make sure you have no `wheels` directory in your app directory.
-If you do (eg. from the last build), you need to remove it.
+If you do (e.g. from the last build), you need to remove it.

 **TODO**: We should change the way wheels-building tool works to not require this step.